10 Hard to Kill Hanging Plants That’ll Make Your Home Look Amazing

 2. Asparagus Fern

-The Asparagus Fern definitely has a unique, cool look to it.
+The Asparagus Fern definitely has a unique, cool look for a durable houseplants.
 With stems reaching upwards and hanging down towards the ground, it’s a bright way to make your living or dining room look nice and airy.

 It only requires that you put it in indirect light and give it plenty of water (but don’t oversaturate).